jassecurity/Google-Cybersecurity-Cert/Foundations-of-Cybersecurity/module-02.md

 - **Hacktivism** – Hacking with a cause.
 Anonymous, WikiLeaks- digital protest or cybercrime?
 It’s murky but fascinating.

-- **Incident Response** – When something breaks, how do teams recover?
+- **Incident Response** – When systems fail, how do teams recover?
 I want to learn what happens *after* the red alert.

 - **Threat Actor Profiles** – Nation-state hackers.
 Insider threats.
 APTs (Advanced Persistent Threats).
 I want to study how these people think.